pagkly/Zed/Investopedia3/Reading the Degree of Financial Leverage.md

 Reading the Degree of Financial Leverage
 ## What Is a Degree of Financial Leverage - DFL?

-A degree of financial leverage (DFL) is a [leverage ratio](https://www.investopedia.com/terms/l/leverageratio.asp) that measures the sensitivity of a company’s earnings per share (EPS) to fluctuations in its operating income, as a result of changes in its capital structure.
-The degree of financial leverage (DFL) measures the percentage change in EPS for a unit change in [operating income](https://www.investopedia.com/terms/o/operatingincome.asp), also known as earnings before interest and taxes (EBIT).
+A degree of financial leverage (DFL) is a [[leverage ratio]](https://www.investopedia.com/terms/l/leverageratio.asp) that measures the sensitivity of a company’s earnings per share (EPS) to fluctuations in its operating income, as a result of changes in its capital structure.
+The degree of financial leverage (DFL) measures the percentage change in EPS for a unit change in [[operating income]](https://www.investopedia.com/terms/o/operatingincome.asp), also known as earnings before interest and taxes (EBIT).

 This ratio indicates that the higher the degree of financial leverage, the more volatile earnings will be.
 Since interest is usually a fixed expense, leverage magnifies returns and EPS.
 This is good when operating income is rising, but it can be a problem when operating income is under pressure.